What is an occipital nerve block?

 For what types of conditions are occipital nerve blocks helpful?

-There has been research showing the effectiveness of occipital nerve blocks for migraine headaches, cluster and tension headaches, along with any type of headache originating from the neck.
+There has been research showing the effectiveness of occipital nerve blocks for migraine headaches, cluster and tension headaches, along with any type of a headache originating from the neck.

 In addition, these blocks are very helpful for patients suffering from occipital neuralgia.